Div. 35 Film About Trafficking of Women and Girls

 By Michelle Contreras

 It is the first film produced by the Society for the Psychology of Women and constitutes a powerful review of the crime of trafficking and how it is affecting young women and girls.
-The Division is the Executive Producer for the film, while Michelle Contreras and Thema Bryant-Davis served as the Producers and feminist filmmaker Frances DeLoach is the Director.
-Through the voices of survivors and psychologists involved in researching and treating survivors of trafficking, viewers will learn about the definitions, prevalence, effects, risk factors and issues related to counseling this population.
+The division served as executive producer for the film, while psychologists Michelle Contreras and Thema Bryant-Davis served as the producers and feminist filmmaker Frances DeLoach was the director.
+Through the voices of survivors and psychologists involved in researching and treating survivors of trafficking, viewers learn about the definitions, prevalence, effects, risk factors and issues related to counseling this population.

-The film will also touch upon domestic and international trends of trafficking and offer ideas on how everyone can help to work against this crime.
-The film premiered at the American Psychological Association Convention as a part of the Divisional Suite Programming.
-In September the film will be featured at the Institute for Violence, Abuse, and Trauma Annual Conference in San Diego.
-After the American Psychological Association Convention this month the film will be available for free viewing on-line and a discussion guide is currently being developed.
+The film also touches upon domestic and international trends of trafficking and offer ideas on how everyone can help to work against this crime.
+The film premiered at the 2011 APA Annual Convention in Washington, D.C., as a part of the divisional suite programming.
+The following fall, the film also was featured at the Institute for Violence, Abuse, and Trauma Annual Conference in San Diego, California.
+A discussion guide (PDF, 62KB) for the film also is available.